bramuno/shelterMon/README.md

 ELEGOO Electronic Fun Kit for Arduino, Respberry Pi https://a.co/d/bWZt9zZ <br>
 <br>
 Respberry Pi notes & alternatives:<br>
 A pi is optional, you can run this on a desktop or server because everything is handled over the Wi-Fi network.
-Just edit <b>shelterMon.py</b> and edit <b>userSwitch = 1</b> to <b>useSwitch = 0</b>.
+Just edit <b>shelterMon.py</b> and edit <b>useSwitch = 1</b> to <b>useSwitch = 0</b>.
 The pi is very useful to create a physical switch to disable alerts. <br>
 Right now, rPi's are more expensive than they used to be.
 You DO NOT NEED to get the latest rPi.
 We bought a rPi version 2 for cheap while the version 4 (latest) was ~$150.
 You need version 2 or greater.  <br><br>there are some alternatives you can try to use instead of an actual Pi.
 I recommend googling "Raspberry Pi Alternatives" but here are a few that look like they may wor.
 Overall, you must find somethign that has the same set of GPIO pins that the rPi has.:<br>
 <li><a href="https://a.co/d/6iG05cZ" target="_blank">Libre Computer Board AML-S905X-CC </a></li>
 <li><a href="https://a.co/d/2Vu5FYG" target="_blank">Banana Pi</a> (I was not able to get the rPi libraries to work with this board)</li>